ProjectIxian/projectixian.github.io/_tech_docs/mining_pow.md

 The resulting hash-ceiling value represents the upper limit of the 256-bit PoW solution.
 Solutions, which are numerically less than the hash-ceiling are considered valid for the given difficulty.

-The exact distribution of the sub-ranges allow IXIAN to set a wide range of difficulties.
+The exact distribution of the sub-ranges allow Ixian to set a wide range of difficulties.
 In order to prevent some possible exploits, a lower limit has been set on the difficulty value.
-The lowest possible difficulty is therefore defined to be 0xA2CB1211629F6141, wich equates to (on average) 180000 hashes required in order to find a valid solution.
+The lowest possible difficulty is therefore defined to be 0xA2CB1211629F6141, which equates to (on average) 180000 hashes required in order to find a valid solution.
 The number can be achieved by 10 miners, with 300 H/s each - this was defined as an approximation of the minimum network size.
 With the total hashing power of 3000 H/s, a block solution should be found approximately every 60 seconds.
 Since the blocks are generated at 30-second intervals, the resulting solution ratio should be near 50%.